-The University recognises work integrated learning (WIL) as a purposeful, organised, supervised and assessed educational activity required for the completion of a program/course that integrates theoretical learning with its applications in the workplace.
+1.1 The purpose of this policy is to recognise work integrated learning (WIL) as a purposeful, organised, supervised and assessed educational activity required for the completion of a program/course that integrates theoretical learning with its applications in the workplace.

 2. Policy scope and application

-This policy covers all WIL activities in University courses including internships, clinical placements, professional experience undertaken in Education and Engineering programs, Placements, community and industry projects, professional mentoring, simulations, virtual work experiences and Wider Field Experience.
+2.1 This policy covers all WIL activities in University courses including internships, clinical placements, professional experience undertaken in Education and Engineering programs, placements, community and industry projects, professional mentoring, simulations, virtual work experiences and Wider Field Experience.